Willard W. Miles: Start of career

 Miles taught school in Albany and Craftsbury, and studied law with attorneys Charles I. Vail and William W. Grout.
 He was admitted to the bar in 1872, and practiced in Albany and Craftsbury.
 A Republican, he held local office in both towns, including serving as school superintendent in Albany in 1867 and Craftsbury in 1876, and Craftsbury Town Clerk from 1875 to 1881.
-From 1872 to 1874 he represented Albany in the Vermont House of Representatives, and he represented Craftsbury in the Vermont House from 1878 to 1879.
+From 1872 to 1874 he represented Albany in the Vermont House of Representatives, and he represented Craftsbury in the Vermont House from 1878 to 1880.

 In 1881, he moved to Barton, where he practiced law in partnership with Grout.
-When Grout retired in 1888 in order to devote full time to his duties as a member of the Vermont House of Representatives, Miles continued the practice on his own.
+When Grout retired in 1888 in order to devote full time to his duties as a member of the United States House of Representatives, Miles continued the practice on his own.

 From 1890 to 1894, Miles served as State's Attorney of Orleans County, and from 1894 to 1896 he represented Orleans County in the Vermont Senate.

 In 1904, Miles was elected to represent Barton in the Vermont House; when Clarke C. Fitts resigned as a Representative to become Vermont Attorney General, Miles took his place as chairman of the House Judiciary Committee.

 Career as a judge

 Miles served in the Vermont House until 1905, when he was appointed as an associate justice of the Vermont Supreme Court.
-He served until 1906, when a newly-enacted law reduced the size of the court and eliminated his seat.
+He served until 1906, when a newly–enacted law reduced the size of the court and eliminated his seat.

 When his position on the Supreme Court was eliminated, Miles was appointed a judge of the Vermont Superior Court.
 He served in this position until 1917, when he was again appointed to the state Supreme Court.
 He served as an associate justice until 1923, when he retired.
 He was succeeded on the court by Fred M. Butler.